BlackShadow18/LGMVIP-DataScience/README.md

 TASK1- Image to pencil sketch

-TASK2- Prediction using the decision tree(iris datset)
+TASK2- Prediction using the decision tree(iris dataset)